Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (157 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (160 total, 1.2 per game).

-- His most recent appearance came on Saturday against the Boston Red Sox, when the left-hander tossed six innings, surrendering six earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the righty threw six innings, allowing four earned runs while surrendering seven hits.

-- The 27-year-old has amassed a 4.41 ERA and 9.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .244 to his opponents.
+- The 24-year-old has put up an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.